K S Lane is a student of chemistry and is passionate about educating others on her favourite aspects of science.

 Nuclear weapons can also be made out of Plutonium-239.
-It has to be produced in nuclear reactors as there isn't enough of the raw material in nature, but it has similar fission properties to Uranium so it can be used as an alternative fuel source.
+It has to be produced in nuclear reactors, as there isn't enough of the raw material in nature.
+It does have similar fission properties to Uranium, however, so it can be used as an alternative fuel source.
 The atomic bomb that was dropped on Nagasaki during world war II contained Plutonium instead of Uranium.

 Which Countries Have Nuclear Weapons?